-The first thing you can tell about the record is that is not an album by the Arctic Monkeys, but Alex Turner himself.
+The first thing you can tell about the record is that is not an album by the Arctic Monkeys, but one by Alex Turner.
 There are no melodies, no rhythm, no riffs or anything.
-The band plays on the background with no characteristics at all while Alex Turner delivers one of the most ridiculous, pretentious and boring melodies that have nothing to do with the Monkeys or his side project with Kane.
+The band plays on the background with no characteristics at all while Alex Turner delivers one of the most ridiculous, pretentious and boring melodies that has nothing to do with the Monkeys or his side project with Kane.
 In fact, Tranquility Base Hotel & Casino seems like the type of music that would be playing on the elevator of such facility.

 What seems a little interesting at the beginning it soon blurs out through repetitively and boredom as the band seem to be playing the same tune for 40 minutes while Turner delivers lines that don’t necessarily rhyme or makes sense.
 Even though the material itself isn’t bad, the worth critics and fans will make to try to “understand” and “enjoy” this new phase don’t hide the fact that we wouldn’t be listening to this if it were a new band.
 I always think about this when I listen to a new album.
 Would I be listening to this if it weren’t for this and that?
 And Alex Turner, who has been the center of it all for a while, is probably taking himself too seriously and maybe should leave the rest of the band to take part of the creating process.
 Maybe next time.